 All full Governing Body meetings and meetings of Committees of the Governing Body are minuted by the Clerk to the Governing Body.
 The minutes of each meeting are reviewed and agreed at the following meeting.
 Agreed minutes will be posted on the school website as soon as is practicable.
 Copies are also kept in the School Office.

 The minutes of each meeting will include information about who was present and whether there were any changes to declarations of interest as well as summaries of the items discussed, questions raised and any decisions that were taken.
 Occasionally the minutes will include an item labelled “confidential item removed”; you will not be able to view any information regarding such an item.
-This is because the item includes details which would enable identification of an individual (pupil, parent, member of staff or any other person) whose right to privacy and confidentiality would be comprised if the information were publicly available.
+This is because the item includes details which would enable identification of an individual (pupil, parent, member of staff or any other person) whose right to privacy and confidentiality would be compromised if the information were publicly available.

 To read the minutes of Governing Body meetings please click on this link: Governor Meeting Minutes

 Governors make regular visits to school to enable them to get to know more about how it operates and also to monitor aspects of the improvement plans that have been agreed.
 Please click on the links below to view reports of recent governor visits:

 In addition governors regularly attend Parents’ Evenings to talk with parents and carers and to canvas their views.
-In 2017/2018 governors sought views on the new school meals provider, parental views of school’s strengths and areas for improvement and also on the curriculum and other information evenings organised at school throughout the year.
+In 2017/2018 governors sought views on the new school meals provider, parental views of school’s strengths and areas for improvement and also on the curriculum other information evenings organised at school throughout the year.
 Please click on the links below for further information about the outcomes of these.

 Contacting the Governing Body